QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ``Controller is null``

 <blockquote class="spoiler">
 You probably removed (or missing) a line from your fxml your controller.
 Check out the first line of your FXML for
 <code>fx:controller="application.Controller"</code>.
-It should look a bit like this (this is a raw file)
+It should look a bit like this
 <pre class="language-xml"><code class="language-xml"
 >&lt;BorderPane prefHeight="400.0" prefWidth="600.0" xmlns="http://javafx.com/javafx/16"
 xmlns:fx="http://javafx.com/fxml/1" fx:controller="application.Controller" &gt;
+&lt;!-- omitted --&gt;
 &lt;/BorderPane&gt;</code>
 </pre>
 </blockquote>